kingzamzon/docs/docs/concepts/capacity-credits-concept.md

 A `Capacity Credits NFT` can be very easily minted from the Lit Explorer.
 So, here we will show how you can mint it using `contracts-sdk`.
 You can download the `contracts-sdk` from `npm` [here](https://www.npmjs.com/package/@lit-protocol/contracts-sdk).

-You’ll also need some 'testLPX' tokens for minting.
-These are test tokens that hold no real value and should only be used to pay for usage on Habanero. `testLPX` should only be claimed from the verified faucet, linked [here](https://faucet.litprotocol.com/).
+You’ll also need some 'tstLPX' tokens for minting.
+These are test tokens that hold no real value and should only be used to pay for usage on Datil-prod. `tstLPX` should only be claimed from the verified faucet, linked [here](https://faucet.litprotocol.com/).

 For minting a Capacity Credits NFT see example docs for using our contract-sdk [here](../sdk/capacity-credits#minting-capacity-credits).